HCDigitalScholarship/intervals/tutorial/09_Ngrams_Heat_Maps.md

 ## Tuple Trouble, and How to Fix It

 Note that the output of `ngrams()` for *any of the single-feature types* (melodic, harmonic, durations, lyrics) is a DataFrame of **tuples**, which are immutable data types.
-To convert from tuples to usable strings, it is necessary to apply a custom function to each cell of the DataFrame with `applymap()`:
+To convert from tuples to usable strings, it is necessary to apply a custom function to each cell of the DataFrame with `map()`:

 ```python
 #define the function to convert tuples to strings